Education

 For Educators

-Discover research-based resources to help educators combat hate speech, promote inclusive citizenship, foster religious coexistence, and prevent atrocities against minorities.
+Discover research-based resources to help educators combat hate speech, promote inclusive citizenship, and foster religious coexistence among religious and ethnic minorities.

 On this educational platform, we offer a variety of research-based resources for educators to integrate into their practice.
 These resources include films, audio-visual articles, expert interviews, 360°-tours, as well as online courses.

-Additionally, we’ve curated relevant cases produced with regional expertise for further exploration, ensuring that all materials are freely accessible to users and grounded in both research-based and regional insights.
+We have curated relevant cases developed with regional expertise for further exploration.
+All materials are freely accessible to users and grounded in both research-based and regional insights.

 The material presented on our learning platform both applies and promotes diverse strategies to help educators effectively engage with topics like diversity, inclusion, and social justice.